rya-sge/access-denied/_posts/2026-09-16-file-descriptors-ipc-pipes.md

 **Q: In the `ls | more` code, why must the consumer close `pipe_fd[1]` before executing `more`, given that it never writes to the pipe?**

 Because `more` stops when `read()` returns 0, and `read()` returns 0 only when every write descriptor on the pipe is closed.
 The producer's write descriptor closes when `ls` exits.
 If the consumer still held its inherited copy of `pipe_fd[1]`, that copy would survive the `execve()` into `more`, the kernel would count one live writer, and `more` would block in `read()` forever after `ls` finished.
-Closing the unused end is not tidiness; it is what makes the pipeline terminate.
+Closing the unused end is what makes the pipeline terminate.

 **Q: How do a named and an anonymous pipe differ in who can use them and how long they last?**

 An anonymous pipe is reachable only through the descriptors `pipe()` returned, so only the creating process and the descendants that inherit those descriptors can use it, and it disappears when the last descriptor closes.
 A named pipe has a path, so any process with permission to open that path can use it, related or not, and it remains in the file system after every user has closed it until `unlink()` removes it.

 The anonymous form suits parent-child and shell pipelines; the named form suits unrelated programs that agree on a name.

 ## References